 How does conveyancing in Porth differ for new build properties?

-Most buyers of new build residence in Porth approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is completed.
-This is because developers in Porth tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Porth contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is ready to move into.
+This is because house builders in Porth typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Porth or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Porth or who has acted in the same development.

-I opted to have a survey completed on a property in Porth before instructing conveyancers.
-I have been told that there is a flying freehold aspect to the property.
-The surveyor advised that some lenders will not grant a mortgage on such a property.
+Due to the input of my in-laws I had a survey completed on a property in Porth in advance of retaining conveyancers.
+I have been informed that there is a flying freehold element to the property.
+Our surveyor has said that some mortgage companies may not grant a mortgage on this type of premises.

-It depends who your proposed lender is.
-Lloyds has different instructions for example to Nationwide.
-Should you wish to call us we can check via the appropriate lender.
+It varies from the lender to lender.
+HSBC has different requirements from Halifax.
+If you call us we can investigate further with the appropriate bank.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Porth.
 Conveyancing will be smoother if you use a solicitor in Porth especially if they regularly deal with such properties in Porth.

 How do I use the search tool to get a fee calculation from a conveyancing practitioner in Porth on the authorised to act for my mortgage?